How to Bypass Cloudflare With Selenium

 You can also improve stealth by setting up a proxy with SeleniumBase, but it can still get detected, particularly in headless mode.
 Additionally, since the library is open-source, Cloudflare's developers can study its mechanisms and adapt their defenses to block it.

-To start with Selenium Stealth, install it using pip:e-bypass).
+To use 2Captcha with Selenium in Python, install it using pip:

 Terminal